20 May 2002,Final Darshans in Amritapuri

 Was it the devotees’ reward for throwing aside their own personal comfort in their love for Amma?
 Was it just another lila of the Divine Mother?
 Who can say, but the rain brought a wonderful cool breeze that was enjoyed by all throughout the evening — and into the morning, as Amma continued giving Her blessing until 6 a.m.

-- Amma started darshan in Amritapuri 27 August 2016
+- Amma started darshan @ Amritapuri 8 December 2016